-This tier contains systems and components that have been tested extensively by Netgate and are known to work well with TNSR.
+These systems and components have been tested extensively by Netgate and are known to work well with TNSR.
 In addition to the support included with the TNSR license, Netgate warranty and technical support is available for purchase for Netgate-branded appliances.